-"And the Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel beforehand to Abraham, saying, In you shall all the nations be blessed" (Gal.
+"And the scripture, foreseeing that God would justify the heathen through faith, preached before the gospel unto Abraham, saying, In thee shall all nations be blessed" (Gal.
 3:8).
-NEV

 - ☐ Read through the passages listed in the Scripture focus.
 As you read, consider why God made the prophecies included in the passages and to whom He made them. - ☐ Understanding why God made prophecies reminds us that Christ is the world's only hope for the future and that God wants the world to be saved.
 Knowing why God made prophecies also causes us to appreciate God because prophecies reveal His perfections and greatness to us. - ☐ Understanding to whom God made prophecies helps us understand His overall plan for the end times.
 Once we understand His plan, we will find motivation for serving God well while we can. - ☐ Encourage your students to pay attention to what God tells us about the future.
 Knowing about the future will motivate them to glorify God and to serve Him well while they have the opportunity.